griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 So for each gene we perform `(expression - mean(expression)) / standard_deviation(expression))`.
 Where `(expression - mean(expression))` is our centered sxpression and when we divide by the stdev we get the scalled expression.
 If we look at the [`ScaleData`](https://satijalab.org/seurat/reference/scaledata) documentation we see there are several other ways to configure our scaling including setting varibles to regress out.

+Note that if you are running out of memory for this step, you might want to run `FindVariableFeatures` first so that `ScaleData` will run on a subset of genes.

 ```R
 merged <- ScaleData(merged, verbose = TRUE)